iann0036/tf-cfn-provider/docs/providers/rightscale/ServerArray.md

 `Bounds` - (Required).

 `MinCount` - (Required) The minimum number of servers that must be operational at all times in the server array.
-NOTE: Any changes that are made to the min/max count in the server array schedule will overwrite the array's default min/max count settings.

-`MaxCount` - (Required) The maximum number of servers that must be operational at all times in the server array.
-NOTE: Any changes that are made to the min/max count in the server array schedule will overwrite the array's default min/max count settings.
+`MaxCount` - (Required) The maximum number of servers that can be operational at the same time in the server array.

 `Pacing` - (Required).